13 Common Pool Care Mistakes and How to Avoid Them

 7. Overloading with Chemicals

-Adding too many chemicals to your pool can negatively impact water quality and cause issues for swimmers, such as eye and skin irritation.
-It is important to test your water regularly and add only the necessary amounts of chemicals to balance the water chemistry.
+Adding too many chemicals to your pool can negatively impact water quality and cause swimmers issues such as eye and skin irritation.
+Testing your water regularly and adding only the necessary chemicals to balance the water chemistry is important.

 It is easy to get caught up chasing perfect chemical balance figures.
 You add a chemical to rectify a low reading for one reading, which throws out another.
 So you add a chemical to cure that, and so on.
 Before you know it, you no longer have pool water – you have a kind of chemical soup!